MCorentin/plot_transcripts_filtering.py/README.md

 <i>outputDir</i>: The output directory (default current directory)

--n: will skip the plot creation (the output will be a tsv file).
-Useful when no graphic is available
+-n: will skip the plot creation, useful if you have no graphics (you will encounter the "no display available" error).

 -v: activate the verbose mode, without this option, the script will be silent (except for errors)

-# Output
+## Output

 For each threshold, the plot prints the number of transcripts left:

 ![alt text](https://raw.githubusercontent.com/MCorentin/plot_transcripts_filtering.py/master/Nb_transcripts_example.EXPR.matrix.png)

 [1] http://deweylab.biostat.wisc.edu/rsem/README.html